suchak1/intravideo_search/README.md

 ### Prerequisites

 <!---Obtain a free API key.--->
+These are hard requirements, and the program will not work without these.
+- Python 3.7
-Python 3.7 and a Unix-based OS or Windows Subsystem for Linux (WSL).
+- Linux (tested on Ubuntu 1or Windows Subsystem for Linux (WSL)
+- an internet connection (for related words API calls and YouTube downloads)

 ### Contributing